JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Configuration

 The [config package](https://www.npmjs.com/package/config) is already used by the server, and there is already a default configuration file which can be extended.
 If you need to have configuration settings, I would suggest using this package.

+Opinionated advice:

+* Use consistent return data structures, for errors and data.
+If you are returning JSON data, return JSON error objects, too.
+It just makes it easier, IMO, for the consumer.

 ### Deployment